kinshuk4/daily-coding-problem-solutions/prob301_350/README.md

 ```

 Considering the edges of the matrix as boundaries, this divides the grid into three triangles, so you should return `3`.

+303 (Easy)

+This problem was asked by Microsoft.

+Given a clock time in `hh:mm` format, determine, to the nearest degree, the angle between the hour and the minute hands.

+Bonus: When, during the course of a day, will the angle be zero?